Is Valle de Guadalupe Worth Visiting?

 Honestly, if you’re going to Valle de Guadalupe, there is no better option than staying directly on a Vineyard.
 Not only is the experience of staying on a vineyard awesome; you’re also located just minutes away from countless other vineyards and don’t lose a ton of time traveling!
 We stayed at Don Tomas Viñedo, and our experience was absolutely incredible!

 If you’re interested in staying on a great vineyard for a very good price, check out our review of the cabins at Don Tomas.
 We highly recommend them!
-Also, you could try looking for an Airbnb in Valle de Guadalupe, but the Valle de Guadalupe Airbnbs that we found weren’t very great.

 How to Get to Valle de Guadalupe

-Valle de Guadalupe isn’t very close to a major airport.
-In fact, the closest major Airport is an hour and a half away in Tijuana.
 Unless you’re driving in from the United States, you’ll need to fly into the Tijuana airport and head south to the Valley.
 Since the only way to Valle de Guadalupe is through Tijuana, this section will focus specifically on how to get from Tijuana to Valle de Guadalupe.
-If you have the time, we definitely recommend spending a couple of days in Tijuana as well, because it is a really awesome city!
-You can check out our updated Tijuana travel guide here.

-If you’re driving from somewhere else in Baja California or in the United States, getting to Valley de Guadalupe is pretty self-explanatory – just be sure to have all the necessary documentation to cross the border if that applies to you, and have either dollars or pesos on hand to pay the tolls on the road from Tijuana to Valle de Guadalupe.
-There are several toll booths and each one charges around $2USD/$40MXN.
-If you’re driving in your own car or you rent a car from the airport, be sure to check out our post with tips on driving in Mexico.
+If you’re driving from somewhere else in Baja California or in the United States, getting to Valle de Guadalupe is pretty self-explanatory.
+Just be sure to have all the necessary documentation to cross the border if that applies to you, and have either dollars or pesos on hand to pay the tolls on the road from Tijuana to Valle de Guadalupe.

 Rent a Car

-Firstly, you could rent a car from the airport and start the 90-minute drive to the valley.
-For reasons you’ll see later, this is definitely the options that we’d recommend.
-It makes things SO much easier when you get to the Valle, but we’ll get into that later.
 All of the major car rental companies service the Tijuana airport, so you can really pick whichever company you’d like for your rental services.
-We’d recommend getting something on the higher/bigger end if you can, because the roads in Valle de Guadalupe are mostly made of very bumpy dirt, which isn’t very fun in a compact car!
+We’d recommend getting something on the higher/bigger end if you can, because the roads in Valle de Guadalupe are mostly made of very bumpy dirt.
+This isn’t very fun in a compact car!

 The Bus Route

-Your second option is to take a first-class bus to Ensenada and then either another bus or an Uber from there to Valle de Guadalupe.
-The bus from the airport costs anywhere from $10-15USD/$200-300MXN.
 Ensenada is located about 30 minutes southwest of the valley, and the Uber and bus should both cost less than $5USD/$100MXN.
-We’d recommend an Uber here, because it can take you straight to your accommodation or the vineyard you’re visiting.
-If you take the bus, you’ll be left in the center of the town and as you’ll see in the next section, getting around isn’t easy.
+We’d recommend taking an Uber, because it can take you straight to your accommodation or the vineyard you’re visiting.

 Uber from Tijuana to Valle de Guadalupe

-Your third option is to Uber straight from Tijuana to Valle de Guadalupe.
-It is over an hour quicker than taking the bus option because you can bypass the extra distance to Ensenada and just go straight into the valley.
 When we looked up the price during our trip, the Uber was about $60USD/$1200MXN.
-If this is in your budget, it’s a great and comfortable option – just pay attention in the next section, because just like I mentioned with the bus option, getting around the valley might be difficult.
+If this is in your budget, it’s a great and comfortable option.
+Just pay attention in the next section, because getting around the valley might be difficult.

-How to Get Around Tijuana
+How to Get Around Valle de Guadalupe

 CAR | UBER

-This is probably the most important advice we can give you about Valle de Guadalupe: you really should have a car.
 I read mixed things online about the availability of taxis and Ubers in the Valle, so I will clarify it for you here: 99% of the time you will not find a taxi or Uber in the Valle.

-Being stranded is very inconvenient.
-Trust me on that.
-We took an Uber from Ensenada to the vineyard we stayed at in the Valle, and then we asked him to wait and drive us (for a pre-arranged extra amount) to our first vineyard of the day.
-We figured we’d just call an Uber to go back to our accommodation; this blind hope was painfully wrong.
 We walked 3.5 miles back to our accommodation because we literally had no means of transportation, and this happened at one of the most popular vineyards in the entire region – Vena Cava.
 If you can’t get an Uber there, you can’t get one anywhere.

 We got stranded and had to walk 3.5 miles back to our accommodation because we literally had no means of transportation.